GOOD MOOD FOOD

 Animals that are raised eating grass have much higher levels of linoleic acid in their bodies, which helps reduce stress hormones.
 Grass-fed lamb in particular is packed fool of haem (or heme) iron, which is vital for maintaining stable mood levels.
 Shish kebab anyone?

 What a lot of people don’t know about calcium is that it triggers your brain to release ‘feel-good’ neurotransmitters.
-That’s why people who don’t have enough calcium in their diet can become anxious, irritable and depressed.
+That’s why nutritionists say that it’s possible thatpeople who don’t have enough calcium in their diet can become anxious, irritable and depressed.
 Not only is Greek yoghurt full of bone-boosting calcium (more so than any milk or regular yoghurt) but it’s also packed with protein as well.
-That means you’ll be left feeling full, satisfied and extra happy!
+That means you’ll be left feeling full, satisfied and hopefully extra happy.

 Numerous studies have found that saffron can help to reduce symptoms associated with PMS, such as mood swings and depression.
 It’s even been found to have mood improving effect similar to those of clinical antidepressants.
-That’s one seriously powerful spice!
+That’s one seriously powerful spice.
+You’ll find saffron in lots of curry dishes but you can also use saffron to make a serving of simple and easy saffron rice.